Dr Nuno Ferreira

 2010: PhD Scholarship SFRH/BD/65739/2009 funded by Portuguese Science Foundation: Fundação para a Ciência e Tecnologia (FCT) entitled “The effects of chemicals in isopods: a multi-organizational evaluation” (£53,500).

 Dr. Laura Guimarães (CIIMAR – Univ.
 Porto, Portugal)

 Dr. Luis Cunha

 I would be interested in supervising topics relating to Biology, Molecular biology, Environmental toxicology and Climate change impact on ecosystems.
 Due to my close connection with Portugal, I would also be able to foster collaboration to supervise both these and other research topics across both countries.

-I have participated in several engagement activities focused in the dissemination of biology to non-scientific communities of all ages.
-During 2016 I engaged in several science outreach activities in high schools, one of which resulted in my group receiving 3rd Prize in "X Mostra Nacional de Ciência”.
+I have participated in several engagement activities focused on the dissemination of biology to non-scientific communities of all ages.
+During 2016 I engaged in science outreach activities in high schools, one of which resulted in my group receiving 3rd Prize in "X Mostra Nacional de Ciência”.
 Currently I am participating in other Portuguese-funded projects, such as CIIMAR na ESCOLA and OceanLab – CIIMAR, where the dissemination of science to the general public is the main objective.